 Prior to conducting any transportation planning activity, SEAGO develops a demographic profile of the planning area.
 SEAGO uses the most current ACS Estimates from the U.S. Census data to identify minority and low-income populations.
 The demographic profile summarizes the data for both population groups by U.S. Census Tract.
 Although minority and low-income persons live throughout the SEAGO region, many are concentrated in specific locations and neighborhoods.
 SEAGO's most recent regional demographic analysis found that minorities comprise 54% of the population.
-Therefore, any census tract with a percentage of population considered minority that is above 54% is considered to have a regionally significant concentration of minority population.
-A similar approach is taken to establish regionally significant concentrations of low-income populations.
+Therefore, any census tract with a percentage of population considered minority that is above 54% is considered to have a regionally significant concentration of minority populations.
 SEAGO's most recent regional demographic analysis found that regional poverty rate was 19.2% of the population.
 Therefore, any census tract with a percentage of population considered "in poverty" that is above 19.2% was considered to have a regionally significant concentration of low-income population.